uniwix/casioplot/docs/source/settings.rst

 To specify a default to file you can use the following syntax:
 - global file: :file:`global/{file_name}`
 - preset file: :file:`presets/{file_name}`
-You must include the :file:`.toml` file extencion.
+You must include the :file:`.toml` file extension.

 So, for example, to specify your global file named :file:`my_global_config1.toml` do the following: